opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

 as how many entities and records are associated with it.
 For definitions of entity and record, see :doc:`language`.
 The summary also shows how many related records are returned from a data source and cached by Kestrel for future use, for example, `Finding Connected Entities`_.
-An example: when asking the TTP pattern above, the Sysflow data source also returns some network traffic associated with the processes in the returned variable ``exp_node``.
+For example, when asking the TTP pattern above, the Sysflow data source also returns some network traffic associated with the processes in the returned variable ``exp_node``.
 Kestrel caches it and gives the information in the summary.

-Now that you have some entities back from data sources, you may be wondering what's in ``exp_node``.
+Now that you have some entities back from data sources, you might be wondering what's in ``exp_node``.
 You need to have some hunt steps to inspect the Kestrel variables.
 The most basic ones are ``INFO`` and ``DISP``, which shows the attributes and statistics of a variable as well as displays entities in it,